GitSkilled/About-GitSkilled/partners-education-faq.md

 ### **Are there networking opportunities for partners to connect with other organizations?**
 Absolutely!
 As a GitSkilled Education Partner, you’ll join a global network of skilling organizations, with opportunities to engage in discussions and virtual workshops.
 Our goal is to foster connections among organizations with similar missions, facilitating knowledge-sharing and collaboration.

+### **How can I submit something for the GitSkilled Community Newsletter for my region?**
+Our Skills Success Advisors compile monthly newsletters for the community of learners who have completed the GitHub Foundations course and have joined the community.
+If you have news to share, we are happy to include it in our newsletters!
+Simply open an issue in the GitHub Education Partner Repo, using the [Newsletter Submission template](https://github.com/GitSkilled/GitSkilled-Partners/issues).

 ---